joshtynjala/actionscript-3.0-developers-guide/display/working-in-three-dimensions-3d/using-triangles-for-3d-effects.md

 three-dimensional object.
 Specifically, you can distort a bitmap toward a vanishing point so the image appears to shrink as it moves toward the vanishing point.
-Or, you can use a two-dimensional bitmap to create a surface for a three-dimensional object, providing the illusion of texture or “wrapping” on that three-dimensional object.
+Or, you can use a two-dimensional bitmap to create a surface for a three-dimensional object, providing the illusion of texture or "wrapping" on that three-dimensional object.

 <div xmlns:fn="http://www.w3.org/2005/xpath-functions"